iSpec implements two approaches to derive atmospheric parameters: the synthetic spectral fitting technique and the equivalent width method.

 - Line masks with the spectral regions that are going to be used in the computation of the \(\chi^2\).
 A good selection is required for a good determination of parameters, iSpec includes a line selection for spectra of resolution ~47000 based on VALD and GES atomic line lists:

 - MOOG: 'input/regions/47000_VALD/moog_synth_good_for_params_all_extended.txt'

 - Segments that cover one or more line masks and for which the synthetic spectra will be computed (instead of the full spectrum, which would be slower)

-The atmospheric parameters can be derived through the "Parameters - Determine astrophysical parameters with synthesis" option menu.
+The atmospheric parameters can be derived through the "Parameters - Determine astrophysical parameters with synthesis" or "Parameters - Determine astrophysical parameters with grid" option menu.

-The radiative transfer codes, linelists, solar abundances and model atmospheres are the same as for the synthetic generation option.
+The radiative transfer codes, linelists, solar abundances and model atmospheres are the same as for the synthetic generation option but they are not required in case of using a pre-computed grid.
 The results are shown directly in the terminal.